Salt-fingering in seasonally ice-covered lakes: The Buoyancy Flux Ratio

-where $\SzH$ is the salinity at the ice-water interface, $H$ is the depth of the liquid water, and $r_s$ is the proportion of salt rejected by the ice.
-This brine rejection coefficient was $\approx 0.95$ in experiments with potassium chloride \citep{bluteau_effects_2017} and as high as 0.99 in field observations \citep{pieters_effect_2009}.
+where $\SzH$ is the salinity at the ice-water interface, $H$ is the depth of the liquid water, and $r_s$ is the proportion of salt rejected from the ice.
+This salt-exclusion coefficient was $\approx 0.95$ in experiments with potassium chloride \citep{bluteau_effects_2017} and as high as 0.99 in field observations \citep{pieters_effect_2009}.
 We did not measure the salinity of the ice in the present experiments, and so we approximate $r_S = 1$.
-Further, \citet{ashton_thin_1989} argues that thin ice grows linearly in time.
-We will show that this is a reasonable approximation for the experiments discussed in this paper.
-We further argue that the total amount of rejected brine is small compared to the initial mean water salinity, i.e. $\SzH\approx\SO$.
-Combining these approximations, we model $F_S$ as a case dependent constant.
+Next, as in \citet{olsthoorn_underice_2020}, we approximate that $\SzH\approx\SO$.
+Finally, we will show that ice grows approximately linearly for the experiments discussed in this paper.
+Combining these approximations, we model $F_S$ as a case dependent constant (see Table \ref{tab:CaseParameters}).

-As noted in the introduction, the salinity in most limnological contexts is low enough that the freezing temperature of the water is lower than the temperature of maximum density ($\TMD$).
-Thus, the liquid water beneath the ice is be stably stratified in temperature $T$.
-As brine is rejected from the ice, the salt stratification is unstably stratified.
-Thus, there is a competition between the stabilizing temperature field and the destabilizing effect of salinity.